Alluxio/alluxio/docs/en/Getting-Started-on-Cluster.md

 ## Start Alluxio

 Next, we will format Alluxio in preparation for starting Alluxio.
-The following command will format the Alluxio journal and the worker storage directory.
+The following command will format the Alluxio journal on the master node.

-Please make sure this command is run on the master node.

 ```bash
 $ ./bin/alluxio format